 It’s One Of The Top MMOs Out There

 It’s quite rare to see an online game thriving like this after many years.
-And the game is still very much alive and blooming with so many new and old players.
+The game is still very much alive and blooming with so many new and old players.

-According to Steam Charts, ESO is still very much alive on Steam with around 20-30K daily active players.
+According to Steam Charts, ESO is still very much alive on Steam with around 16-20K daily active players.
 This is not including the players on Xbox and PlayStation.

 Ever since Bethesda was acquired by Microsoft and ESO was released on Game Pass, the game is now even bigger and more populated on Xbox as well.